Skip to Content

 3. Everything is Closed on Sunday

+Another culture shock to Americans is that most stores are closed on Sundays.
+This is so employees have a day of rest.
 Bakeries, convenience stores, and gas stations are open on Sundays but have limited hours.
-It’s a genius idea that I wish would make its way to us North Americans.
+It’s a genius idea that I wish would make it to us North Americans.

 4. The Autobahn is Fast